openBackhaul/MicroWaveDeviceInventory/spec/additionalDescription/MetadataTableUpdateProcess.md

 ---
 ## Metadata table contents

-The table shall contain the following columns, with the device (i.e. mount-name) being the primary key.
+The table shall contain the following columns:

+- **mount-name**:
+  - the device name
-- **mount-name**
+  - primary key
 - **connection-status**:
   - connection status on the controller
   - connected, connecting or unable-to-connect